Best Bangkok Floating Markets for Foodies – Tha Ka, Bang Noi and Amphawa

 Tha Ka Floating Market

+As soon as you arrive you can smell that this is easily one of the best Bangkok floating markets for foodies.
 At the entrance to this low-key local market, between vendors selling traditional folk music CDs and Thai orchids, the sweet aromas from a smoky barbecue should lure you to your breakfast: grilled skewers of bananas doused with coconut sugar sauce, made to a secret family recipe.

 Once you reach the shaded waterfront, prettily decorated with flowerpots, you’ll find smiling women set up to trade on the concrete and timber boardwalks, and sheltering from the scorching sun beneath big umbrellas on their wooden longtail boats.